FreeBeings-io/hive-attention-tokens/docs/whitepaper.md

 Variables:

-- `actor_interaction_scores` - the number of interactions between the actor and the user, daily, fibonaccially weighted
+- `actor_interaction_scores` - the number of interactions between the actor and the user, daily, fibonacci weighted

 - `actor_distance` - the distance between the actor and the user